ktbg/connoisseur/README.md

 ## Project Description

-Connoiseur is an app that allows users to search for works of art from the Metropolitan Museum of Art collection by department.
-Inspiration from the [Art Institute of Chicago](https://www.artic.edu/collection).
+Connoiseur is an app that allows users to search for works of art in the public domain from the Metropolitan Museum of Art collection by department.

 ## API and Data Sample